Relativity Space: Development history

 The company's initial attempt to launch its first rocket, named Terran 1, on March 8, 2023 was scrubbed due to technical issues, with a second attempt anticipated for March 11, 2023, which was also scrubbed.
+On March 23, 2023, Relativity launched its first Terran 1 flight, naming it "Good Luck, Have Fun" and carrying no payload.
+It achieved its primary mission objective to reach the area of maximum aerodynamic pressure (max-q), but experienced an anomaly during stage two burn and failed to reach orbit.